 Indigenous Peoples Engagement

-The Airport Authority recognizes that Indigenous Peoples are an important part of the community we serve.
-We honour the traditional and contemporary culture of Indigenous Peoples and we commit to mutually beneficial and resilient relationships based on respect, trust and meaningful engagement.
+YVR recognizes that Indigenous peoples are an important part of the community we serve.
+We honour the traditional and contemporary culture of Indigenous peoples and we commit to mutually beneficial and resilient relationships based on respect, trust and meaningful engagement.

-In 2016, we completed our draft Indigenous Peoples Engagement Strategy.
-The strategy contains actions across three time horizons: Short Term (2016), Medium Term (2017) and Long Term (2018 and beyond).
-It serves as a roadmap for our journey to create thriving, respectful and resilient relationships with Musqueam and other Indigenous Peoples in our region and across Canada.
+Our Indigenous Peoples Engagement Strategy serves as a roadmap for our journey to create thriving, respectful and resilient relationships with Musqueam and other Indigenous peoples in our region and across Canada.
 This is a starting point and reflects our preliminary thinking on how we should be moving forward.
 The principles of this strategy, which include respect, collaboration, inclusivity and innovation, align with various Articles in C169 – Indigenous and Tribal Peoples Convention, 189 (No. 169).
-In 2016, we met and engaged with our Indigenous Peoples partners to obtain feedback and identify areas of collaboration.

 YVR Art Foundation

 Founded in 1993, the YVR Art Foundation is a not-for-profit, charitable organization that supports the development and enhancement of B.C. and Yukon Indigenous art and artists.